TodePond/TodePondDotCom/sky/how-arroost-changed-me/for-real/readme.md

 ## Letting go of time

 I used arroost every day while I was building it.
 I'd start most coding sessions with twenty to thirty minutes of use.
-And on days when I didn't work on it, I'd find the time for a quick arroost session, usually after work.
+And on days when I didn't work on it, I'd find the time for a quick arroost session, usually after my commute home.

 It was fun trying out different sounds and instruments in it.
 I have a hearty collection of "toy" instruments like a stylophone and otomatone and more and it always surprised me how they would come out inside arroost.

 I think— When you do something every day, it changes how you think.
 I noticed my—

 During this time, I didn't stop playing my— I continued playing my baritone ukulele too, and making music in other ways.
-And I noticed that my non-arroosr music started to change, to become more like the music I made in arroost.
+And I noticed that my non-arroost music started to change, to become more like the music I made in arroost.

 <br>